sergeycherepanov/orocrm-docker-vagrant/README.md

     ssh-keygen -t rsa -f /home/vagrant/.ssh/id_rsa

-When the key will be generated, you need to add public a key into your github account.
+When the key will be generated, you need to add public key into your github account.
 To get a key run the command:

     cat /home/vagrant/.ssh/id_rsa.pub